ksator/junos-automation-with-ansible/junos_commit/readme.md

 Module: junos_commit
+Documentation: http://junos-ansible-modules.readthedocs.io/en/1.3.1/
+The use case is to confirm a previous commit confirm (before the automatic rollback).
 Installation: Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download it to the Ansible server, execute the command: ansible-galaxy install Juniper.junos
-Documentation: http://junos-ansible-modules.readthedocs.io/en/1.3.1/
-Requirement: enable netconf on junos.
+Requirement on Junos devices: enable netconf.
+Requirements on Ansible: junos-eznc

 playbooks:
 - pb.yml: Execute a commit on a group of Junos devices independently of loading a configuration.
-The use case is to confirm a previous commit confirm.

 Usage:
 ```